blog · topic_1 · Track / Time-Attack Driver

 Frequently Asked Questions

-What bolt pattern and hub bore does the BMW E46 M3 use?
+What bolt pattern does the BMW E46 M3 use?

-What offset range works for an E46 M3 on a track build?
+What offset works for a track-prepped E46 M3?

 Conclusion